 For the MGSE program the online application period for the forthcoming academic year starting in October opens around 15 December of the previous year.
-The application deadline is 2 March at noon.
+The application deadline is 31 January 2023.

-Application deadline for the MBR program is 2 March at noon.
+Application deadline for the MBR program is 5 February 2023.